Network Revenue Management with Demand Learning and Fair Resource-Consumption Balancing: Introduction

-\textbf{Online Retailing:} In an NRM model for the online retailing industry, a retailer decides prices for products and each product consumes several types of resources.
-Different resources are provided by different suppliers, and it is also possible that one supplier could provide more than one type of resources.
+\textbf{Retailing Industry:} In an NRM model for the retailing industry, a retailer decides prices for products and each product consumes several types of resources.
+Different resources are provided by different suppliers, and it is also possible that one supplier could provide more than one type of resource.
 If one supplier terminates the cooperation, certain products may no longer be able to be produced.
-Therefore, to maximize long-term revenue and guarantee no product is out of stock, the retailer should keep good relationship with all resource suppliers.
-To this end, it is essential to ensure profit fairness across different suppliers.
-Indeed, only paying attention to the revenue maximization may cause an ``unfair" scenario in which some suppliers earn a lot but the shares of others are small.
+Therefore, to maximize long-term revenue and guarantee no product is out of stock, the retailer should keep long-term good cooperation with different resource suppliers.
+Extensive research in the fields of economics and marketing has consistently revealed the significant role of fairness in the development and sustenance of channel relationships between suppliers and retailers \citep{corsten2005suppliers,haitao2007fairness}.
+To this end, it is essential for retailers to ensure profit fairness across different suppliers.
+Indeed, only paying attention to revenue maximization may cause an ``unfair" scenario in which some suppliers earn a lot but the shares of others are small, subsequently leading to a higher probability of these under-used resource suppliers to withdraw from cooperation.
+Suppose the profit expectations of different suppliers are the same,\footnote{To address the issue of different profit expectations among suppliers while maintaining profit fairness, the retailer could introduce a weighting mechanism that adjusts resource-consumption balancing based on each supplier's profit expectations or earnings per demand (please refer to the weighting mechanism in Section~\ref{sec:regularizer} for details).} resource-consumption balancing could enhance profit fairness among suppliers in the channel relationship, and consequently help maintain a good collaboration between retailers and suppliers.
+Moreover, over-reliance on certain suppliers creates a precarious dependency, since if some of these suppliers were to withdraw from the partnership, the retailer would face severe revenue loss and supply disruptions.
+In this way, resource-consumption balancing ensures that the retailer is not overly reliant on a few suppliers, reducing the risk of severe revenue loss and supply disruptions due to supplier withdrawal.

-\textbf{Airline Ticketing:} For an airline company, it needs to make decisions on the prices of products (e.g., multileg airlines) subject to resource constraints (i.e., the capacity constraint of each flight), taking into consideration the fact that customers' realized demand for the products change with prices charged accordingly.
-Since a multileg airline may involve several flights between different cities, if one leg of flight between two cities is saturated, all the products that include this leg will be out of stock no matter how many seats are available on the other flight legs. {As a result,} saturation in just a few flights not only will cause the waste of the capacity but also cannot meet the need of the passengers, which in turn leads to passenger dissatisfaction.
-Therefore, taking the fairness across different resources into consideration will help airline companies avoid saturating flight legs and eventually improve passenger satisfaction.